Driving in Germany

 - Driving in Germany

 Driving in Germany can be both an exhilarating and frustrating experience.
-In a country renowned for its high performance cars, high speed Autobahns, and frustrated drivers, Germany hosts more traffic volume than any nation in Europe and, as a result, suffers the Continent's highest injury-accident rate.
+In a country renowned for its high performance cars and high speed Autobahns, Germany hosts more traffic volume than any nation in Europe and, as a result, suffers the Continent's highest injury-accident rate.
 Many German traffic regulations differ a great deal from those observed in the United States.
 It is essential for safety sake to know this rules and to be familiar with the international road signs.
 Some of the most important regulations and driving tips are discussed below.
 You can also see more extensive information about German traffic regulations and traffic signs.
 Overview of fines for traffic offenses by German automobile Club (ADAC)

 - Speed Limits